Computer model reveals College Football Playoff semifinal picks, best bets

-2026 College Football Playoff semifinal picks, odds, best bets, predictions: Model backing Oregon to cover
+2026 College Football Playoff semifinal picks, odds, best bets, predictions: Model backing Oregon on Friday

-SportsLine's model reveals its College Football Playoff picks for Miami vs. Ole Miss and Oregon vs. Indiana
+SportsLine's model reveals its College Football Playoff picks for Oregon vs. Indiana on Friday

-A trip to the national championship is on the line when the College Football Playoff semifinals take place on Thursday and Friday.
-The first matchup of the CFP semifinals will feature the No. 6 Ole Miss Rebels taking on the No. 10 Miami Hurricanes on Thursday at 7:30 p.m.
-ET.
-The Hurricanes, who are 4-1 in their last five meetings against an opponent from the SEC, are favored by 3.5 points, according to the latest college football odds.

 New users can also target the latest DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins: